tjhickey724/discrete_math/notes/propositional_calculus/TruthTables.md

 | F   | T   | F   | T   | F   | F   | T   | F   | T   |
 | F   | F   | T   | T   | T   | T   | F   | T   | T   |
 | F   | F   | F   | T   | T   | T   | F   | T   | T   |

+An assignment of truth values to a set of variables is called an _interpretation_

+A formula which is true for all interpretations is called a _tautology_

+A formula is _satisfiable_ if there is at least one interpretation which makes it true.

+How long does it take to test if a formula with N variables is a tautology using a truth table?